 Once these exams have been passed, pupils can apply for a Learner Professional Hunter/guides licence and then work an apprenticeship with a Professional Hunter or Guide to gain the experience needed for the final Proficiency test with National Parks.
 Obviously a pupil who has studied for these exams would be in a very good position to apply for an apprenticeship, have a good background knowledge of the bush and have a good idea of what is involved in the industry.
 Should a pupil wish to go on to university, 2 relevant A level subjects must be passed to gain university entrance.
 One of our past pupils has started a course in Game Management at university in South Africa leading to a Diploma.
 This can be converted to a degree in Game Management with one more year of study.

 Anyone wanting to go into Ecology or research or work in Conservation in Zimbabwe would benefit from the background this course gives and the LHG course ties in well with Travel and Tourism, Geography and Biology.

 THE ‘A’ LEVEL TIMETABLE

 In general, pupils will write three A levels at the end of Sixth Form.
 Ahead of this pupils write AS levels in their subjects at the end of Vth Form.
 This gives the pupils something definite to aim for in the Vth Form, and should they attain a high grade, this mark can be carried forward to A level the following year.
 The subject combinations for 2017 are as follows, and a pupil will be required to choose one subject out of each of three of the first four columns.

 |Column 1||Column 2||Column 3||Column 4||Column 5|

-In addition to the major subjects shown above, all pupils will study either English Language or Global Perspectives in Column 5 to AS level at the end of V Form.
+In addition to the major subjects shown above, all pupils will study either English Language or Global Perspectives or French Language in Column 5 to AS level at the end of V Form.

 A P Griggs